shadow-of-q/shadow.of.q/README.md

 This code is a fork of the CUBE engine.
-Mostly OGL code has been revamped to remove dependencies to GLU and dependencies to OGL1.x only features.
+OGL code has been revamped to remove dependencies to GLU and dependencies to OGL1.x only features.
 So, the code is basically using only gles 2 features making it compatible with webgl.

+I also started to play with differents ideas to represent the world.
+It is mostly a mix of cube, sauerbraten and minecraft ideas.
+Roughly, the world is represented by a deformable voxel (usually called "surface nets").
+The voxel itself is stored in a recursive multi-grid (also called "brick maps").

 You need to dowload the data from sourceforge.
 They are here: